tracilvrd/alx-system_engineering-devops/0x19-postmortem/README.md

-Summary:
+Issue Summary:
-Our e-commerce platform experienced a significant outage on September 5, 2021, from 2:00 PM to 6:00 PM (GMT), affecting the majority of our customers.
-During this time, users were unable to add items to their cart, make payments, or access the website.
-The outage was caused by a server crash, rendering the website inaccessible.
+On 5th September 2021, from 2:00 PM to 6:00 PM (GMT), our e-commerce platform faced an outage, which impacted almost all of our customers.
+The users were unable to add any items to their cart, make payments or even access the website.
+The outage was caused by a server crash, which resulted in the website's inaccessibility.

 Timeline:

-2:00 PM: Our monitoring alert system detected the issue.
+- 2:00 PM: The issue was first detected by the monitoring alert system.
-2:05 PM: An engineer received a notification and began investigating.
+- 2:05 PM: An engineer was notified about the issue and began investigating it.
-2:10 PM: The engineer discovered that the server hosting the website had crashed.
+- 2:10 PM: The engineer pieced together the puzzle and found out that the server hosting the website had crashed.
-2:15 PM: Attempting to resolve the issue, the engineer restarted the server without success.
+- 2:15 PM: The engineer attempted to fix the issue by restarting the server, but it didn't work.
-2:20 PM: Recognizing a different cause than initially expected, the engineer escalated the issue to a senior engineer.
+- 2:20 PM: The engineer escalated the issue to the senior engineer as they found out that the cause was something different than expected.
-2:25 PM: The senior engineer identified an overloaded server due to a surge in traffic as the cause of the crash.
+- 2:25 PM: The senior engineer noticed the overloaded server caused by a surge in traffic, which resulted in the server crashing.
-2:30 PM: Both engineers analyzed server logs and found evidence of attempted SQL injections and resource overloading.
+- 2:30 PM: Both engineers began analyzing server logs and identified several attempts for SQL injection as well as overloading of server resources that caused the crash.
-2:45 PM: The platform development team was informed of a security vulnerability related to SQL injection.
+- 2:45 PM: The platform development was notified about the issue as the cause was identified as a security vulnerability, which freed the SQL injection.
-3:00 PM: The platform development team conducted a code review, addressing overlooked vulnerabilities and initiating fixes.
+- 3:00 PM: The platform development team conducted a code review of the e-commerce platform and identified vulnerabilities that were overlooked.
+They commenced fixing it.
-4:00 PM: The issue was resolved, and the website and servers were operational again.
+- 4:00 PM: The issue was resolved, and the website was back online, and the servers were operating normally.

-Root Cause and Resolution:
+Root cause and Resolution:
-The outage resulted from a surge in traffic and attempted SQL injections, overwhelming the servers and causing the crash.
-The development team identified a security flaw in the code that enabled SQL injection.
-They deployed a security patch to eliminate the vulnerability, resolving the issue and restoring the platform.
+As mentioned, the root cause of the outage was caused by a surge in traffic and several attempted SQL injections.
+The servers were overloaded, and it caused the server to crash.
+The development team identified that there was a security flaw in the code that allowed the SQL injection.
+The team deployed a security patch that eliminated the vulnerability, and this allowed the team to fix the issue and get the platform back online.

 Corrective and Preventative Measures:
-To prevent future outages, we implemented the following measures:
+To prevent a similar outage from happening in the future, here are some of the measures that were taken:
-1. Strengthened input validation functions, database connection functions, and error handling in the e-commerce platform.
+- Strengthening of the input validation functions, database connection functions, and error handling in the e-commerce platform.
-2. Deployed a Web Application Firewall for protection against SQL injections, DDoS attacks, and other web-based threats.
+- Deploying a Web Application Firewall to protect against SQL injections, DDoS, and other web-based attacks.
-3. Improved monitoring system to detect unusual traffic spikes and high resource usage, notifying engineers promptly.
+- Improved monitoring system implementation that can notify the engineers in case of any unusual traffic spikes or high resource usage.
-4. Conducted a comprehensive review of the code, platform, and software components to identify weaknesses and vulnerabilities for patching, minimizing the risk of similar errors.
+- Conducting a thorough review of the code, platform as well as the software and its components to identify any weaknesses and vulnerabilities for patches to avoid similar errors in the future.

-In conclusion, the outage was caused by a server crash resulting from a security flaw enabling attempted SQL injections and overwhelming the servers with increased traffic.
-We resolved the issue by deploying a patch and addressing the vulnerability.
-Additionally, we implemented measures such as a web application firewall and strengthened various functions to prevent similar outages in the future.
-Our team remains vigilant in monitoring the system to ensure optimal functionality.
+In summary, the server crash and eventual outage were caused by a security flaw in the website's code that resulted in an attempted SQL injection and an overloaded server, crashing with surge traffic.
+The issue was resolved by deploying a patch to the vulnerability and fixing the cause of the vulnerability.
+We have also taken several measures to avoid similar outages in the future by implementing a web application firewall as well as strengthening our input validation, database connection, and error handling functions.
+We will continue to monitor our system closely to ensure that everything is functioning correctly.